turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleupdater_api.rst

     A `Uint32Array` containing another view of the state of all particles in the system.

 ``tracked``
-    A `Uint16Array` containing the list of particle indexes for particles of the statem that are both alive and tracked.
+    A `Uint16Array` containing the list of particle indexes for particles of the system that are both alive and tracked.

 ``numTracked``
     The number of elements of the `tracked` array to be considered.